 In the last decades, there has been hightened attention on literacy within educational context.
-Traditionally, literacy is defined as the capacity to read and write and is recognized as one of the measures of a country's social and educational standing (Van Deursen & Van Dik, 2016; Barus, Simanjuntak, & Resmayasari, 2021).
+Traditionally, literacy is defined as the capacity to read and write and is recognized as one of the measures of a country's social and educational standing (Barus et al., 2021).
 Literacy is emphasized by including reading as a subject in the school and university curricula.
 Literacy in reading is critical for personal growth, self-image, professional progress, learning, and national development.

-The hightened concern on literacy within the country arises from successive PISA studies showing lower rankings for Indonesian students (Ni'mah, 2016; Rintaningrum, 2019).
-According to a PISA (2018) study on Indonesian students' literacy, Indonesia was ranked 72nd out of 77 countries that participated in the survey.
-Various variables contribute to Indonesians' poor reading interest such as children from an early age are not instilling reading habits; educational facility access is not distributed evenly, and academic facility quality could be better; and book production in Indonesia remains relatively low (Witanto, 2018).
-Other factors contributing to low literacy level in Indonesia are a lack of early literacy training, a lack of literacy teaching resources and methodologies, and a lack of understanding among students and teachers about the value of literacy (Prasetia et.al., 2022; Widiati, Karmina, & Zubaidi; 2023).
+The hightened concern on literacy within the country arises from successive PISA studies showing lower rankings for Indonesian students (Esti et al., 2023; Romli et al., 2024).

+According to a PISA study on Indonesian students' literacy, Indonesia was ranked 69th out of 80 countries that participated in the survey (OECD, 2023).
+Various variables contribute to Indonesians' poor reading interest such as children from an early age are not instilling reading habits; educational facility access is not distributed evenly, and academic facility quality could be better; and book production in Indonesia remains relatively low (Solahudin et al., 2022).
+Other factors contributing to low literacy level in Indonesia are a lack of early literacy training, a lack of literacy teaching resources and methodologies, and a lack of understanding among students and teachers about the value of literacy (Prasetia et.al., 2022; Widiati et al., 2023).
 Literacy is crucial for students in order to be critical thinkers and be aware of relevant issues (Arvianti, 2023; Yasdin et al., 2023).

 English is a compulsory subject in junior high schools and senior high schools in Indonesia (Fitriati & Rata, 2021).
 In Indonesian context, English is categorized as a foreign language (EFL).
-Albeit its position as a foreign language, English as a Foreign Language learning could also be used to develop reading programs that eventually foster students' literacy skills, critical thinking, and creativity (Ferrer & Staley, 2016).
+Albeit its position as a foreign language, English as a Foreign Language learning could also be used to develop reading programs that eventually foster students' literacy skills, critical thinking, and creativity (Afrilyasanti et al., 2025).
 Several studies have attempted to utilize EFL to promote literacy.
 Buanawaty (2021) developed a reading program to promote literacy skills by using the problem-solving method through Google Jamboard tool.
 This study explored if that method may help students increase their literacy skills.
 The findings revealed that students' reading skills are improved which are reflected in students' thoughts in Google Jamboard and learning transcripts, demonstrating the depth of students' thinking and understanding of texts, visuals, and circumstances.
 Another study was conducted by Fraseda et al. (2022) who developed content for junior high school students based on Sanggau regency folktales.
 The research explored the students' literacy level, product needs, product subjects, and product design.
 Furthermore, Barus et al. (2021) did a case study on the development of literacy utilising the Plomp model: basic research, prototype, and evaluation.
 These objectives are expected to be met through the EVIETA application, which is an online learning component of IPB University's Vocational School.
 The validation of teaching materials results demonstrates that the EVIETA IPB application is significant and can be assessed.
-The researcher chose this specific topic since it is important yet uncommon for schools to provide reading resources based on their students' literacy level.
+The researchers chose this specific topic since it is important yet uncommon for schools to provide reading resources based on their students' literacy level.
 Therefore, this research attempted to develop a website that provides reading resources in various literacy levels.